tmkasun/apim_pyclient/README.md

 # Python Client for playing with WSO2 API Manager REST API

-I have wrote this simple python client to make it easy to create , delete ,  update lifecycle states of an API for testing purposes.
+I wrote this simple python client to make it easy to create , delete ,  update lifecycle states of an API for testing purposes.

 # How to get swagger definitions for Store Publisher REST APIS ?